EEunice/mnist/README.md

     * $ docker run -it --network some-network -p 4000:80 mnist16

 * Then run on http://0.0.0.0:4000, the user can get the predict number of the upload file.

+##5.
+Others
+* The details can be seen in the report.